socodeit/Indoor-Localization/README.md

+====== DATA ======
 ref.csv    				: For training
 test.csv   				: For validation
-fmDoor_log : For storing data related FM RSSI over different frequency and RSSIs while passing though door
+Linearvalidation.csv	: File used to test the  accuracy of model
+Lineartraining.csv		: File used as reference ( RSSI Map ) to calculate new coordinates
+data.mat				: Matlab data file with all above data imported into matlab